gtkramer/tech-blog/content/posts/adventures-flex-bision-cpp.md

 }
 ```

-Needing to worry about this circular dependency as a part of the grammar definition feels like an extra step.
-And needing to define options to assert proper usage of the variant interface and to fully benefit from type safety also feels like an extra step.
-It made me begin questioning whether I wanted to continue using bison (and therefore flex) for the program I'm developing outside of work.
+After getting going, I ran into the same uncomfortable usage of bison that I remember seeing back when I was taking my compilers class with code being mixed with declarative syntax in different sections.
+In addition, needing to worry about this circular dependency as a part of the grammar definition feels like an extra step.
+And needing to define options to assert proper usage of the variant interface and to fully benefit from type safety also feels a little ugly.
+It made me begin questioning whether I wanted to continue using bison (and therefore flex) for the program.
 But I wanted to see this through, so I moved on to take a look at flex.

 ## Flex C++ Challenges